 Mitigation of Water Hammer in Vertical Flashing Condensate Transport Piping

-There is a common misconception that condensate return headers are solidly-filled with only condensate.
-However, flashing condensate lines are primarily filled with flash steam that has formed due to the sudden pressure drop of high temperature condensate discharging into the return.
-The flash steam creates a two-phase flow condition that can create violent water hammer in the header when gravity drainage is not possible.
+There is a common misconception that condensate return lines are solidly filled with only condensate.
+However, flashing condensate lines can be primarily filled with flash steam that has formed due to the sudden pressure drop of high temperature condensate discharging into the return.
+There is thus a two-phase flow condition (flash steam and condensate) in typical condensate lines that can create violent water hammer in the header when gravity drainage is not possible.

 Changes in elevation in two-phase condensate return lines are especially prone to creating severe shock from the acceleration of slugs caused by wave action within the piping.
-Its force can intensify as pipe size increases in diameter, due to the larger magnitude of condensate mass present.
+The force of these slugs can intensify as pipe size increases in diameter, due to the larger magnitude of condensate mass present.

-To demonstrate how water hammer can occur at the bottom of vertical risers and suggest a possible piping arrangement that may reduce or eliminate water hammer in certain less-than-ideal piping configurations, TLV Consulting and Engineering Services constructed the clear piping system shown in the below video.
+To demonstrate how water hammer can occur at the bottom of vertical risers and suggest a possible piping arrangement that may reduce or eliminate this water hammer, TLV Consulting · Engineering · Services constructed the clear piping system shown in the below video.